Unity-Legal-Affairs/jest/README.md

 ### Using Vite

 Jest can be used in projects that use [vite](https://vitejs.dev/) to serves source code over native ESM to provide some frontend tooling, vite is an opinionated tool and does offer some out-of-the box workflows.
-Jest is not fully supported by vite due to how the [plugin system](https://github.com/vitejs/vite/issues/1955#issuecomment-776009094) from vite works, but there is some working examples for first-class jest integration using the `vite-jest`, since this is not fully supported, you might as well read the [limitation of the `vite-jest`](https://github.com/sodatea/vite-jest/tree/main/packages/vite-jest#limitations-and-differences-with-commonjs-tests).
-Refer to the [vite guide](https://vitejs.dev/guide/) to get started.
+Jest is not fully supported by vite due to how the [plugin system](https://github.com/Unity-Legal-Affairs/vite/issues) from vite works, but there is some working examples for first-class jest integration using the `vite-jest`, since this is not fully supported.
 ### Using Parcel

 Jest can be used in projects that use [parcel-bundler](https://parceljs.org/) to manage assets, styles, and compilation similar to webpack.
 Parcel requires zero configuration.
 Refer to the official [docs](https://parceljs.org/docs/) to get started.